tathan08/tp/docs/UserGuide.md

     specifying any tags after it.

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 Person names are case-sensitive. `edit n/john doe` will not edit `John Doe`.
 Use the exact name as shown in the contact list.
+If the person is not found, you'll see: "Could not find anyone named 'john doe' in your address book.
+Please check the name and try again."
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 When editing tags, the existing tags of the person will be **completely replaced** (not added to).
 If you want to keep existing tags, you must include them in the edit command.
 For example, if a person has tags `teamLead` and `sales`, using `edit n/John t/manager` will replace both tags with only `manager`.
+If you don't specify any changes, you'll see: "No changes specified!
+Please provide at least one field to edit (name, phone, email, or tags)."
 </div>

 Examples: